HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

 - From Ambari notice you can open the WebUIs without any authentication
   - HDFS > Quicklinks > NameNode UI
-  - Madreduce > Quicklinks > JobHistory UI
+  - Mapreduce > Quicklinks > JobHistory UI
   - YARN > Quicklinks > ResourceManager UI

 - This should tell you why kerberos (and other security) is needed on Hadoop :)